esteinig/sketchy/README.md

 ## Install

 Sketchy implements a `Rust` command-line interface (`sketchy-rs`) for computation and evaluation on read streams and a `Python` command-line interface (`sketchy`) for evaluation plots and other utilities.
-It is recommended to use one of the following options to install the required dependencies and access the complete computation and evaluation pipeline in `Python`.
+It is recommended to use one of the following options to install the required dependencies.

 #### `Singularity`